jostylr/literate-programming/lp_marked.md

 * `_"*:name"` is not new, but a late edition of the previous setup.
 This is used for boilerplate stuff, say in section boiler.
 Then if we use a block `_"h:*boiler"`, we plugin h in for `*` in the boiler block when compiling.
 Kind of.
 If there is a `"*:"` not matched, then it remains, which can be used for another boilerplate.
 * `_"h:s[arr syntax]` would be for viewing the separate codeblocks in the (sub)hblock as a set of array elements.
 The syntax `+` will concatenate them with `..` being the full step.
 Examples:   `[2+5]` yields a single block consisting of the second and fifth, `[2..5+7]` yields a concatenation of 2, 3, 4, and 5.
 How is this useful?
 Maybe you have a function with some initialization code, some debugging code, and then the actual function.
 You could arrange it as actual, intialization, debugging and then in development you do `[2+3+1]` while in production you do `[2+1]`.
 If you want access to the array itself, this can be accessed in the commands under cblock.arr ??
 * Commands should have access to the hblock name and subhblock name as well as the array of codeblocks, the concatenated one, and the raw text.
+* Maybe some command such as `scan[doc]` that can gather all sections of the document that have a subheading of doc.
+This could be in order with heading as well.
+Maybe it makes more sense to replace the boilerplate `*` with `?` indicating a single name.
+And then `*+:doc` could be to scan through the headings looking for those with doc sections.
+The `+` says to concatenate.
+Without the `+`, it would send on an array to the pipes, similar to the array syntax.